BernardaP/react-state-remote/readme.md

 Notice the use of `this` to call the property name.
 Can you think of any reason why we have to use `this` keyword here?

 #### State

 Functional components are **stateless** that means they don't have access to state.

+Class components are **stateful**, state can be accessed and updated.

-Although this has changed post React16.8 release, we now have something called as hooks for changing the state in functional component.
+> Technically, this has changed post React 16.8 release.
+We now have something called "hooks" for changing the state in a functional component.
 But for simplicity sake we will say that state cannot be changed in functional component.

-Class components are **stateful**, state can be accessed and updated.

 #### Lifecycle
-> This has also changed post React 16.8 hooks update.

-Another feature which you cannot use in functional components are lifecycle hooks.
+Another feature which you cannot use in functional components are lifecycle methods.
 The reason is the same like for state, all lifecycle hooks are coming from the `React.Component` which you extend from in class components.

 So if you need lifecycle hooks you should probably use a class component.

+> This has also changed post React 16.8 hooks update.

 ### Code Along: Adding a state